Intensive Review of Internal Medicine

 Overview

 The 49th annual Intensive Review of Internal Medicine will be held July 19–26, 2026.
-You have the option to attend either online as the course is live streamed or in person in Boston, MA.
+You have the option to attend either live online or in person in Boston, MA.
 All sessions will be recorded and made available to all participants to view online, at your convenience, for 60 days following the course.

 With an extensive array of lectures, case discussions, and board preparation sessions, this CME program is the most comprehensive review of internal medicine offered by the clinical faculty of Harvard Medical School.
-It offers accelerated learning for:
+It offers accelerated learning:

-► Clinicians seeking a practical and comprehensive review that ensures you are up to date across all major fields of internal medicine:
+► For clinicians seeking a practical and comprehensive review that ensures you are up to date across all major fields of internal medicine:

 • New options for diagnosis: what to choose, when, and why